mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 [Values](https://stimulus.hotwired.dev/reference/values) in Stimulus are a way to store and access data within a controller using the `value` method.
 These values can be declared in various ways, such as static values defined in the controller, attributes on HTML elements, or dynamic values.

-For our calculator app we could create attribute for having value saved for value added tax.
+For our calculator app, we could create an attribute for having value saved for value-added tax.
 Let us define the value in the controller:

 ```rb
 class MiscController < ApplicationController